 The search for orange shirts begins

-In 2017, when Orange Shirt Day weekend to honour residential school survivors came around, I scrambled at the last minute to try and find an orange shirt to wear but was not able to find one anywhere.
+In 2017, when Orange Shirt Day weekend came around, I scrambled to try and find an orange shirt to wear.
+I was unsuccessful.
 In Canada, September 30th has been declared Orange Shirt Day on an annual basis.
-This movement was started by Phyllis Webstad, who excitedly wore a new outfit including a shiny new orange shirt for her first day of residential school.
-Her orange shirt was stripped away and she never saw it again.
+This movement was started by Phyllis Webstad.
+When she was a child, she was sent to residential school and had excitedly worn a new outfit including a shiny new orange shirt on her first day.
+Unfortunately, her orange shirt was stripped away and she never saw it again.
+It became a symbol of what she had lost.
 She started this movement “in recognition of the harm the residential school system did to children’s sense of self-esteem and well being, and as an affirmation of our commitment to ensure that everyone around us matters.”
 In my case, I wear it particularly to honour my mother and 2 uncles who survived residential school.

 Make my own

 Since I didn’t want to be without an orange shirt in 2018, I decided that I would make my own.
 I would find an Indigenous artist to provide the logo and find an appropriate grassroots cause.
 Donations from shirt sales would be made to a cause that helped Indigenous children.

 I was having a chat with my friend Karen English, who organizes the “Children are our Sacred Bundle” conferences.
 She mentioned that she was interested in collaborating on producing t-shirts.
 That’s where I had the idea to combine the two ideas and to make an orange shirt that would benefit her project.
 The artwork on the shirt is a baby in a papoose (Indigenous baby carrier).
 Above the baby are the words “Children are our Sacred Bundle”.

 This shirt conveys a strong message which is in line with Every Child Matters – the slogan of Orange shirt movement.
 Anyone can wear an orange shirt and show solidarity and that they believe that Every Child Matters!